bccp/nbodykit/README.rst

 Build Status
 ------------

-We perform integrated tests for the toplevel executables in a miniconda environment for Python 2.7 and Python 3.4.
+We perform integrated tests of the code, including all built-in algorithms, in a miniconda environment for Python 2.7 and Python 3.4.

 .. image:: https://api.travis-ci.org/bccp/nbodykit.svg